pfirmstone/jdk-with-authorization/README.md

 - Add netmask wild cards to SocketPermission.
 - Follow and review OpenJDK changes.
 - Maintain Authorization and Authentication API's.
-- Sandboxed code is a non goal, our focus is user authorization, and ensuring users only have authorization when using approved code.
+- Sandboxed code is a non goal, our focus is user authorization, and ensuring users only have authorization when using approved code, prevent loading of untrusted code and provide an auditing tool to assess privileges that third party code intends to use.
+## Security Tooling:
+- It is not recommended to run unaudited, untrusted code in a deployed environment, but how many programs today are downloading code their developers haven't audited, is it even practical for small development teams to audit thousands of lines of code?
+The PolicyWriter tool from JGDMS, allows administrators to test untrusted code (following static analysis), in a safe environment (eg a test machine) to determine the privileges code will access.
+- Following auditing with static analysis and PolicyWriter, code that is deemed safe to run, should be run using the principle of least privilege, using policy files generated with PolicyWriter, to limit the possiblity of exploits successfully leveraging flaws in code.
+- PolicyWriter generates policy files, editing is simple and the files are easily understood, while the existing SecurityManager Authorization infrastructure isn't perfect, until something better is designed, it's the best tool we have to audit third party code and establish a level of trust in that code prior to deployment, while also switching off unused or unwanted features which require privileges to operate, such as network communication, file system access, agents, parsing XML or reading secret keys, so that an attacker is unlikely to be able to leverage them.

 # Welcome to the JDK!